github/developer.github.com/content/v3/repos/hooks.md

 Name | Type | Description
 -----|------|--------------
 `config`|`hash` | Key/value pairs to provide settings for this hook.
 Modifying this will replace the entire config object.
-These settings vary between the services and are defined in the [github-services](https://github.com/github/github-services) repo.
+These settings vary between the services and are defined in the [github-services](https://github.com/github/github-services) repository.
 Booleans are stored internally as "1" for true, and "0" for false.
 Any JSON `true`/`false` values will be converted automatically.
 `events`|`array` | Determines what events the hook is triggered for.
 This replaces the entire array of events.
 Default: `["push"]`
 `add_events`|`array` | Determines a list of events to be added to the list of events that the Hook triggers for.
 `remove_events`|`array` | Determines a list of events to be removed from the list of events that the Hook triggers for.